Moving toward GraphQL consolidation

 When developers begin to experiment with GraphQL, they often begin with a foundational architecture where a client application queries a single GraphQL server.
 In turn, the server distributes those requests to backing data sources and returns the data in the client’s desired shape:

-As different teams begin to adopt GraphQL, their approach will usually be adapted from this basic architecture, but the implementation details may vary from from team to team.
+As different teams begin to adopt GraphQL, their approach will usually be adapted from this basic architecture, but the implementation details may vary from team to team.
 At Apollo, we've typically seen that those initial, unconsolidated efforts resemble one of the following four patterns.

 Client teams that are eager to reap the benefits of GraphQL's client-centric data-fetching capabilities may charge ahead and implement a GraphQL API within the context of their application.
 With these implementations, these teams are often motivated to adopt GraphQL for the convenience of wrapping existing APIs with a single GraphQL API endpoint.